gquintana/beepbeep/README.md

 ### Java API

-Run all SQL scripts from the classpath on a H2 embedded database and replace `${variable}` placeholders in scripts by value.
+Run all SQL scripts from the classpath on an H2 embedded database and replace `${variable}` placeholders in scripts by value.
 ```
 new SqlPipelineBuilder()
     .withConnectionProvider(Driver.class.getName(), "jdbc:h2:mem:test", "sa", "")